mr-dojo/noteful-backend/README.md

-## Noteful JSON Server
+## Noteful Express Server

 This is a project for education purposes created by Thinkful.

-This is a json-server managed API meant for developing `noteful-client` projects.
+This is an express server API meant for developing `noteful-client` projects.

-Once started, this will run a local API server on `http://localhost:9090`.
+Once started, this will run a local API server on `http://localhost:8000`.

 If you navigate to the base URL there will be a HTML documentation page displayed.